 The statement of functional expenses presents expenditures by both their nature and their function.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-All expenses are allocated based on management's estimate of time and effort.
+All expenses are allocated either directly or based on management's estimate of time and effort.